 The number you see for a step in a funnel is the number of your customers who completed that step of the funnel.
 Customers are only counted through the funnel once over the selected time span of the funnel, even if they complete the funnel multiple times.

 Total Conversions will count multiple entries per user, meaning that every time a single user enters the funnel they will be counted, regardless of whether they performed the first event before in the date range.
-Users will have to complete the funnel before they can be counted again within the conversion window.
+Users will be counted in Totals each time they enter the funnel after:

 This feature is especially useful for e-commerce sites, in order to see how many times users are going through the flow to purchase items, rather than only counting the first time they take this path.